kirankumar2079/codebytes/README.md

-# pathfindingalgorithims
+# pathfindingalgorithms
-This repository contians path fininding algorithims in python
+This repository contians path fininding algorithms in python